Electrical and Computer Engineering facilities

 For a full list of the equipment see High Voltage Equipment page

-The Electrical and Computer Engineering's (ECE) Nanofabrication Laboratory contains facilities for semiconductor material processing, nanofabrication, and sensor and microfluidic device development.
-This is the main fabrication facility for the inter-departmental Nanostructure Engineering, Science and Technology research group, as well as the MacDiarmid Institute for Advanced Materials and Nanotechnology.
+The Electrical and Computer Engineering's (ECE) Nanofabrication Laboratory contains facilities for semiconductor material processing, nanofabrication, sensor and microfluidic device development.
+This is the main fabrication facility for the inter-departmental Nanostructure Engineering, Science and Technology research group, as well as the MacDiarmid Institute for Advanced Materials and Nanotechnology and the Biomolecular Interaction Centre.
 The facility is also used as an undergraduate teaching laboratory for ENEL 491 Nano Engineered Electronic Devices and ENEL 400 Electrical and Computer Engineering Research Project.

 The equipment in the Nanofabrication Laboratory covers most aspects of semiconductor device fabrication, from materials growth and characterisation to device packaging.
 The principal tools are: